azia-o7/skills-github-pages/_posts/2024-05-23-self-drawing.md

 - - -
 # Repetition Experimentation
 ## The original project
-This is the original bezier curve generative art video that I watched on YouTube.
+This is the original bezier curve generative art video that I watched on **YouTube**.
 This helped me get a deeper understanding of Perlin Noise when it comes to making generative art and also controlling the **noise** function to make the computer draw similar to a human drawing.
 This is the video below: https://youtu.be/uctX1P3H3xM?feature=shared

 This was my starting point with the code.